Meta element: HTTP message headers

+Except for refresh, standardized pragma directives behave at least slightly differently from similarly named HTTP headers.

 Alternative to meta elements

 Some HTML elements and attributes already handle certain pieces of meta data and may be used by authors instead of META to specify those pieces: the TITLE element, the ADDRESS element, the INS and DEL elements, the title attribute, and the cite attribute.

 An alternative to meta elements for enhanced subject access within a website is the use of a back-of-book-style index for the website.
 See the American Society of Indexers website for an example.

 In 1994, ALIWEB, also used an index file to provide the type of information commonly found in meta keywords attributes.

 In cases where the content attribute's value is a URL, many authors decide to use a link element with a proper value for its rel attribute as well.

 For a comparison on when it is best to use HTTP-headers, meta-elements, or attributes in the case of language specification: see here.